socialatm/client-http-keypair-authorization-headers/README.md

 ```
 $ npm test

   Gets (request-target) from HttpRequest
     ✓ Can create a (request-target) from HttpRequest

   Passphrase
     Generate passphrase:
       ✓ passphrases should exist
       ✓ passphrases should be a string
       ✓ passphrases should be of length `.defaultPassphraseLength`
     Save passphrase:
       ✓ can store a passphrase

   Digests
     Can create a digest from a HttpRequest body
       ✓ Generates valid SHA256 hash
     Verifies digests
       ✓ Matching digests return true
       ✓ Mismatched digest returns false

   Signing messages
     Throws error if no "date" header
       ✓ Error thrown
     Can create a "default" singing message from HttpRequest
       ✓ message verifies
     Can create a "basic" singing message HttpRequest
       ✓ message verifies
     Can create an "all headers" singing message HttpRequest
       ✓ message verifies

   HTTP authorization signatures
     Can parse authorization signatures
       ✓ Parses "default" signature
       ✓ Parses "basic" signature
       ✓ Parses "all headers" signature

   Message signatures
     Signature creation
       ✓ signature is a string
       ✓ signature is valid
     Signature verification
       ✓ Returns false if HTTP headers missing
       ✓ Returns false if authorization parameters headers missing
       ✓ Returns false if created in the future
       ✓ Returns false if expires in the past
       ✓ Returns false if no Date HTTP header and empty headers key
       ✓ Returns false if signature cannot be verified
       ✓ Returns true if if signature can be verified
     Verifies HTTP Requests
       ✓ Returns true on valid HttpRequest
       ✓ Returns false on on mismatched Authorization and Signature headers
       ✓ Returns false if authorization invalid

   Http authorization headers
     Header creation
       ✓ signature is a string
       ✓ signature is valid

-29 passing (94ms)
+  HttpRequest tests
+    Creates and Verifies Digest
+      ✓ Creates and verifies signature and digest on a HTTP request
+    Signs and Verifies HTTP Request
+      ✓ Signs and verifies HTTP request
+      ✓ Signs and digests and verifies HTTP request
 ```